We Won $48.5 Million in a Truck Accident Case

 Our FedEx Truck Accident Lawyer Knows the Pressures Drivers Are Under

 The Federal Motor Carrier Safety Administration (FMCSA) regulates interstate commercial trucking companies and commercial driver’s license (CDL) holders, including FedEx drivers who transport packages from state to state.
 In addition, FedEx must meet state regulations governing commercial motor vehicles, such as routine vehicle inspections and time limits on how long drivers may drive in a day.

 With more and more people ordering online, FedEx drivers are pressured to meet deadlines by having a package delivered overnight, or even the same day.
 When drivers push to deliver faster and make more deliveries, they may cut corners and can easily make mistakes.
 For example, they may not secure packages properly or close cargo doors or set their brakes when they get out to leave parcels at someone’s door.
 Shortcuts taken become accidents waiting to happen, and trucks that may not be properly loaded or maintained add to the problem.

 The size and force of FedEx trucks can cause significant damage in a collision with a smaller passenger vehicle or pedestrian.
 According to the FMCSA, which maintains records of vehicle accidents, commercial vehicle inspections, and safety violations by commercial driving companies, FedEx truck drivers are involved in hundreds of accidents each year.
+In these situations, it’s crucial to consult a FedEx truck accident lawyer, who can provide expert legal assistance.
 They have been issued citations for safety violations that include speeding, inattentive driving, failing to yield right of way, and texting while operating a vehicle.

 Who Is Liable in a Fedex Lawsuit?